 The most delicious apple activity was baking an apple pie!
 The recipe we used was super simple.
-I had everything pre-measured in little bowls like a cooking show and allowed Roo to do as much as she was comfortable with.
+Just like I suggest in my Baking with Kids post, I had everything pre-measured in little bowls like a cooking show and allowed Roo to do as much as she was comfortable with.
 We even did a video!

 I like to have a sensory bin or project that fits each theme.
 This apple pie themed bin has an oatmeal filler with some apple pie spice thrown in.
 I found plastic apples and some mini pie tins for props.
 The tools I provided were simple measuring spoons and cups.
 Roo likes to wind down after school activities with the bin, or sometimes we need a break in between subjects.

 I promised an adult craft just for you too.
 Once your kid is done with their sensory bin, take out the plastic apples before throwing everything else away.

 Then literally just stick the leaf stems into the Styrofoam wreath and hot glue the apples around it.
 Roo and I made a similar fall wreath here but the addition of apples would make this a sweet teacher gift or just a seasonal wreath for yourself!

 But feeling a little overwhelmed?

 Check out WhimsyRoo store here and find templates for each of these Apple Themed crafts and activity plus a few more plus instructions and supply lists.
 There are more themed activity packs available now for only $5!